MicrosoftDocs/azure-dev-docs/articles/python/containers-in-azure-overview-python.md

 You can think of Docker containers as providing similar capabilities as virtual environments, but with further improvements in reproducibility and portability as a Docker container can be run anywhere containers can be run, regardless of OS.

-Containers are a lightweight, immutable infrastructure for application packaging and deployment.
-An application or service, its dependencies, and its configuration are packaged together as a container image.
-The containerized application can be tested as a unit and deployed as a container image instance to the host operating system.

-Container images become containers at runtime.
-A container contains your Python project code and everything that code needs to run.
-To get to that point, you need to build your Python project code into a Docker image, and then create a container instance of the image to run.
+A Docker container contains your Python project code and everything that code needs to run.
+To get to that point, you need to build your Python project code into a Docker image, and then create container, a runnable instance of that image.

-In summary, for containerizing Python projects, the key files are:
+For containerizing Python projects, the key files are:

 | Project file | Description |
 |--------------| ----------- |